WLCG-AuthZ-WG/wlcg-authz-docs/docs/index.md

       The updated configuration that you find here is compliant with the new certificate.

-      **Do not roll out this configuration before Nov.
-22nd, or VOMS validation will break at your site**.
+      **Do not roll out this configuration before Dec.
+16th, or VOMS validation will break at your site**.